kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 Remember that Enyo _kinds_ use regular JavaScript prototypes.
 A trivial kind has a simple life-cycle.

-	var myKind = enyo.kind({
+	var MyKind = enyo.kind({
 	  kind: null, // otherwise it will default to 'Control'
 	  constructor: function() {
 		// do any initialization tasks
 	  }
 	});

 That's it.
-The kind has an (optional) constructor function that is called when an instance is created.
+Now `MyKind` is a function that you can use with the `new` operator to create instances.
+The `myKind` function is a copy of a boilerplate function that will call your (optional) `constructor` function.

+	myInstance = new MyKind();

 Like all JavaScript objects, a kind-instance is garbage collected when there are no references to it.

 > The advanced features of Component and Control come from those kinds, `enyo.kind()` itself is fairly simple.